TL;DRWell look... Rusty's just this guy, you know?

 I attended the University of Texas at Austin, earning a BBA in Management Information Systems.
 The rest of my professional life has been split between working in Information Technology departments for small and mid-sized companies and providing professional and consultative services across a wide variety of industries.

 At my core, I'm a problem-solver.
 I like to solve problems, and have been told that I'm pretty good at it.
 I consider myself incredibly fortunate to be able to solve problems for a living, even when those problems are really difficult and I find myself less than chipper in having to solve them...

 Currently, I am employed by a wonderful company called Outpace Systems, where I'm privileged to work with quite possibly the most talented team of business and technical people I've ever seen assembled.
-I do a bunch of technical stuff (primarily clojure and SQL Server) as well as coach and mentor in Agile practices.
+I do a bunch of technical stuff (primarily clojure and AWS what-nots) as well as coach and mentor in Agile practices.
 I also guest lecture a few times a year at UT (mostly for the MIS 374 class).